 As much as I love my predictable running routes, it’s nice to shake things up a bit, every now and then, to discover new sights.
 One of the best aspects of running is that you can do it almost anywhere, and on no two running trails will you see the exact same things.
 So I’m always excited to try a new path when I go on vacation.

-(My all-time favorite run was experienced while I was on vacation here.)
+(My all-time favorite run was experienced while I was on vacation in Monaco.)

 (Fairy-tale princess run?
 Yes please.)

 I woke up this morning to a bright blue sky—the perfect weather for exploring a new town.
-But perhaps my adventure was a little too muchfun, because about 40 minutes in, I suddenly realized: Hey, I have no idea how to get home from here!
-Oopsies…
+But perhaps my adventure was a little too much fun, because about 40 minutes in, I suddenly realized: Hey, I have no idea how to get home from here!
+Oops…

-No worries, y’all.
-Being a girl, I had no problem asking a passerby for directions ;).
-Therefore, my run was only a little bit longer than usual.
+No worries.
+Being a girl, I had no problem asking a passerby for directions. 😉 Therefore, my run was only a little bit longer than usual.
 (And luckily there was no class to worry about!)